ScalaTest User Guide

 Instantiating fixture-context objects

-A alternate technique that is especially useful when different tests need different combinations of fixture objects is to define the fixture objects as instance variables of fixture-context objects whose instantiation forms the body of tests.
-Like get-fixture methods, fixture-context objects are anly appropriate if you don't need to clean up the fixtures after using them.
+An alternate technique that is especially useful when different tests need different combinations of fixture objects is to define the fixture objects as instance variables of fixture-context objects whose instantiation forms the body of tests.
+Like get-fixture methods, fixture-context objects are only appropriate if you don't need to clean up the fixtures after using them.

 To use this technique, you define instance variables intialized with fixture objects in traits and/or classes, then in each test instantiate an object that contains just the fixture objects needed by the test.
-Keep in mind that traits allow you to mix together just the fixture objects needed by each test, whereas classes allow you to pass data in via a constructor to configure the fixture objects.
+Traits allow you to mix together just the fixture objects needed by each test, whereas classes allow you to pass data in via a constructor to configure the fixture objects.
 Here's an example in which fixture objects are partitioned into two traits and each test just mixes together the traits it needs:

 package org.scalatest.examples.flatspec.fixturecontext